koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 ## Images: WebP, Animated WebP, and right-sizing
 Since the Images were the heaviest elements loaded on the page, I started working there.
-I decided to transform all my GIF, PNG, and JPEG to [WebP images](https://en.wikipedia.org/wiki/WebP).[^webp-vs-] I ran a few commands and updated my [Makefile](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/Makefile#L44) to do this automagically:
+Earlier, I decided to transform all my GIF, PNG, and JPEG to [WebP images](https://en.wikipedia.org/wiki/WebP).[^webp-vs-] I ran a few commands and updated my [Makefile](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/Makefile#L44) to do this automagically: